Welcome to today's edition of the Rush 24-7 podcast.

 And the media back then had the same conniption fit that it's having today over Santorum.

-Last night in Phoenix, after a speech at a campaign event, Santorum spoke with reporters, and the uh political correspondent, one of them from CNN, Jim Acosta, said to Santorum, is there any chance you can respond to this headline that was splashed across the Drudge Report today about the speech you made in Florida?
+Last night in Phoenix, after a speech at a campaign event, Santorum spoke with reporters, and the political correspondent, one of them from CNN, Jim Acosta, said to Santorum, is there any chance you can respond to this headline that was splashed across the Drudge Report today about the speech you made in Florida?

-You know, if a person I'm I'm a person of faith, I I believe in good and evil.
+You know, if a person, I'm a person of faith.

-I think If somehow or another, because you're a person of faith and you believe in good and evil is a disqualifier for president, we're gonna have a very small pool of candidates who can run for president.
+I think if somehow or another, because you're a person of faith, you believe that good and evil is a disqualifier for president.

-Ronald Reagan talked very much in terms of good and evil, and I and I'm not gonna fact of the matter is good and evil exists.
+Ronald Reagan talked very much in terms of good and evil.

-Ronald Reagan recognize it.
+Ronald Reagan recognizes it.

 I think, again, the vast, vast majority of Americans recognize it.